We’ve all met that person who’s almost too helpful, always jumping in to save the day or offering a hand before you’ve even asked for it.

 2. Offering unsolicited advice

-Some people are always ready with a “helpful” suggestion.
-They act like they’re doing you a massive favour, but really, they just love feeling like the smartest person in the room.
-It’s less about helping you and more about stroking their own ego.
+Some people are always ready with a suggestion you didn’t ask for.
+They act like they’re doing you a massive favour by solving your life, but really, they just love feeling like the smartest person in the room.
+It’s less about helping you and more about stroking their own ego by proving they’ve got all the answers.
+They’re basically using your problems as a stage to show off how much more they know about your situation than you do.

 3. Picking up the tab at group dinners

-Seems generous, but sometimes it’s just a power play.
-They get to look like a big shot, and now everyone at the table owes them one.
-It’s a sneaky way to buy influence and make others feel indebted to them.
+This seems incredibly generous, but sometimes it’s just a power play.
+They get to look like a big shot in front of the whole group, and suddenly, everyone at the table feels like they owe them one.
+It’s a sneaky way to buy influence and make other people feel slightly indebted to them for the rest of the night.
+It changes the dynamic from a group of mates to a room where one person is clearly the provider, which is a great way to keep everyone under their thumb.

 4. Sharing “humble” posts on social media

-They’re always posting about their charity work or good deeds, but with an “oh, I don’t want any recognition” disclaimer.
-If they really didn’t want recognition, they wouldn’t be plastering it all over Facebook, would they?
-It’s just fishing for likes and comments.
+They’re always posting about their charity work or latest good deeds, but usually with a disclaimer about how they don’t want any recognition.
+Let’s be real: if they really didn’t want the attention, they wouldn’t be plastering it all over Facebook or Instagram.
+It’s just a sophisticated way of fishing for likes and comments while pretending they’re too modest for it.
+They want the halo, but they want to make sure everyone sees the light reflecting off it.

 5. Doing favours without being asked